CharliePalm/Francis/README.md

 I chose typescript for this because of the well rounded interface and class typing infrastructure.
 The main purpose of this codebase is type checking, so typescript seemed a natural choice therefrom.

 "My code doesn't work"\
 Make sure that you followed the usage guide and are correctly invoking your subclass' compile function.
-If you think there is an issue with the codebase itself, feel free to report an issue.
+If you think there is an issue with the codebase itself, feel free to report an issue (see the Reporting Bugs section).
 I would recommend making small changes to the sample code first before forging on your own.

 "This is too complicated.
 How am I supposed to make sense of all the rules and requirements?"\
 Much of the code's needless complexity is itself reliant upon Notion's API.
 Mitigating this would be incredibly difficult and something I do not currently have the time for.
-In addition, the point of this tool is to make complex formulas, and complexity in creating them is innate thereto.
+In addition, the point of this tool is to make complex formulas, and complexity in creating them is thereby innate.

 "Can I buy you a coffee?"\
 You sure can :)\